CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

    ![](media/2dg83.png)

 1. Verify the availability of the web app, speakers page, and sessions page.
-Simulatanously using the runner page, perform the testing by marking the steps according to availability of the web pages and click on **Save & close** ***(1)***.
+Simultaneously using the runner page, perform the testing by marking the steps according to the availability of the web pages and click on **Save & close** ***(1)***.

    ![](media/2dg84.png)

    ![](media/2dg85.png)

 1. From the execute tab, Verify the **outcome** of the manual testing.
-Outcome will be in passed state if the web app worked as expected and vice versa.
+The Outcome will be in a passed state if the web app worked as expected and vice versa.

    ![](media/2dg86.png)